7 Jobs You Can Get With a Health Information Management Degree

 1Burning-Glass.com (analysis of 5,619 job postings that require a bachelor's degree in Health Information/Medical Records Administration/Administrator, Jan.
 01, 2019 – Dec.
 31, 2019)

 2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed April, 2023]. www.bls.gov/ooh Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries, and employment conditions in your area may vary.
+Employment conditions in your area may vary.

 EDITOR’S NOTE: This article was originally published in 2020.
 It has since been updated to include information relevant to 2023.